oktaytuncay/Kubernetes/kubernetes.md

             - Large
 ```

-If we think our pod could be placed on a large or a medium node, we could simply add the value to the list of values like below.
+If we think our pod could be placed on a large or a medium node, we could simply add the value to the list of values below.

 ```properties
 - matchExpressions: